dkoh2018/java-data-structures-algorithms/README.md

               ↑
            Minimum

-Swap with the first element of the unsorted part +---+---+---+---+---+
+Swap with the first element of the unsorted part and repeat...
++---+---+---+---+---+
 | 1 | 2 | 4 | 7 | 3 |
 +---+---+---+---+---+